Violent J: ICP's Strangle-Mania Live (1997)

 Being avid wrestling fans, Bruce and Utsler owned, and were fascinated by, the death match wrestling collection Outrageously Violent Wrestling from Japan.
-The duo decided to create a compilation of their favorite matches, recording their own sports announcing under the personas named "Handsome" Harley Guestella a.k.a.
-"Gweedo" (Utsler) and "Diamond Donovan Douglas" a.k.a.
-"3D" (Bruce).
+The duo decided to create a compilation of their favorite matches, recording their own sports announcing under the personas named "Handsome" Harley Guestella "Gweedo" (Utsler) and Diamond Donovan Douglas "3D" (Bruce).
 The compilation video was released nationwide under the title ICP's Strangle-Mania.
 The video's success allowed Bruce and Utsler to host their own wrestling show, ICP's Strangle-Mania Live, to a sold-out performance at St. Andrew's Hall.
 The main event featured Insane Clown Posse versus The Chicken Boys, who were played by two friends of Bruce and Utsler.
 With local wrestling booker Dan Curtis, other wrestlers such as Mad Man Pondo, 2 Tuff Tony, Corporal Robinson, King Kong Bundy, and Abdullah the Butcher were also booked on the show to wrestle in the same death match style as shown in ICP Strangle-Mania.

 World Wrestling Federation (1998)

 In 1998, Insane Clown Posse were asked by the World Wrestling Federation (WWF) to perform the entrance theme for the wrestling group The Oddities.
 The WWF also wanted ICP to appear on their SummerSlam pay-per-view (PPV) program in August 1998 and rap live while The Oddities entered the ring.
 Once the duo arrived at the arena, they realized their wrestling dreams had come true; they had been contacted by wrestling's top company and were now set to appear on their PPV program at the company's most historic venue, Madison Square Garden.
 Bruce and Utsler were assigned to the locker room with Stone Cold Steve Austin and The Undertaker, who were to wrestle during the main event that night.
 The duo immediately felt the animosity of the locker room that had previously driven them away from wrestling.
 Insane Clown Posse performed and was asked to return for the live broadcast of Monday Night Raw the following night.
 At the broadcast, Bruce and Utsler requested for more than just a rapping role; they wanted to wrestle.
-Vincent McMahon favored the idea and allowed them to participate.
+Vince McMahon favored the idea and allowed them to participate.